 Features

-T-Wing System – The T-Wing System eliminates the concern of a few common issues associated with baitcasting levelwind reels.
+The T-Wing System eliminates a few common issues associated with baitcasting-level wind reels.

-First, friction and uneven line lay during the retrieval.
-The “T” opening is what allows the line to flow freely through the wider gap when casting.
-This wider section lowers the amount of friction that you would experience with a traditional baitcaster.
+First, friction and uneven lines lay during the retrieval.
+The “T” opening allows the line to flow freely through the wider gap when casting.
+This wider section lowers the friction you would experience with a traditional baitcaster.

 When you have a narrow gap, the line slows down during your cast, which can reduce your distance.
 Lastly, when you retrieve your line, the T part dips down into the reel to promote even distribution of your line on the spool.

-ZAION Star Drag – The star drag system is made using Daiwa’s proprietary “Zaion” high-density carbon strain material.
+The star drag system uses Daiwa’s proprietary “Zaion” high-density carbon strain material.
 This material is optimized for maximum performance and impact.
 It’s also 20% stronger and 50% lighter than regular nylon or aluminum.

-Air Brake System – My favorite feature of this reel is the air brake system because it helps people fishing light tackle in shallow waters.
-As we discussed previously, Daiwa included this technology in their baitcaster for all the anglers fishing along the gulf coast to help prevent backlash when casting into the wind.
+My favorite feature of this reel is the air brake system because it helps people fish light tackle in shallow waters.
+As we discussed previously, Daiwa included this technology in their baitcaster for all the anglers fishing along the Gulf Coast to help prevent backlash when casting into the wind.

 If you have had a bad experience with magnetic brakes in the past, you are in for a treat.
-Daiwa uses a completely new design that uses an inductor cup that moves with the speed of the spool causing just the right amount of braking power when it is needed and allowing the spool to spin freely when needed which results in longer casts and almost no chance of a backlash.
+Daiwa uses an entirely new design that uses an inductor cup that moves with the speed of the spool, causing just the right amount of braking power when it is needed and allowing the spool to spin freely when required which results in longer casts and almost no chance of a backlash.

-100mm Swept Handle – Daiwa included their 100mm handle, which comes in right when you need it.
+Daiwa included their 100mm handle, which comes in right when needed.
 You’ll get the torque and cranking ability you need for larger fish, and it still feels comfortable in your hand without causing fatigue.

 Features at a Glance